 Most of the entries created are quite unnecessary once the program or software completes its run.
 At times, the upgrades of a software creates new entries to the Windows Registry while retaining the older, completely useless, obsolete files.

 Thus the Windows Registry gets cluttered day after day, causing the computer to run slow, stall, or even have frequent crashes.
 This, in turn lowers the overall productivity of the end-user.

 Therefore, it is important to clean your registries as a part of the regular maintenance of your PC performance.

 Why it is important to clean the Windows Registry frequently

-To prevent crashes, as well as to stop the system from slowing down, frequent cleaning of the Windows Registry is very important.
+To prevent crashes, as well as to stop the computer system from slowing down, frequent registry cleaning is very important.

-We usually recommend cleaning up the Windows Registry once every three days so that the system can perform efficiently and effectively.
+We recommend cleaning up the Windows Registry once every three days so that the system can perform efficiently and effectively.
 Unfortunately, unless you are very knowledgeable in computer systems, you would not be able to correctly diagnose the entries of the Windows Registry that could be cleared and which should be preserved.

 How to clean the Windows Registry safely